Guidelines & School Policies

 Awards—Students who receive a 97% average in 3rd grade through 6th grades and the A/B Honor Roll in Upper Middle School will be honored each 9 weeks during an awards ceremony at Chapel.
 Awards will be given for Character Education once a month at Chapel.
 Parents will be notified prior to the awards ceremony if their child is to receive any award.

 Awards will also be given, based on Howard Gardner’s Seven Intelligences, which encourages recognition for outstanding achievement in linguistic, logical, musical, intra-personal, inter-personal, kinesthetic, and spatial areas.

 School-wide—Families are kept abreast of news and events at St. Francis via a variety of communication tools.
-A hard-copy of our yearly calendar is given to every family at the beginning of the school year.
-In addition, the calendar can be accessed on our school’s website www.stfrancis-school.org Changes to the calendar DO occur, thus it is critical that parents read all email communication sent from the school office.
-Similarly parents MUST keep us informed of new email addresses.
+The school calendar can be accessed on our school’s website www.stfrancis-school.org Changes to the calendar DO occur, thus it is critical that parents read all email communication sent from the school office.
+Similarly parents MUST keep us informed of new email addresses and new mailing addresses.